 - May use travel points.

 - Due to factors outside CISV Ottawa’s control, program dates might change between when invitations are issued in early November and when precamps arrive in early March.
 Delegates are advised not to make their travel arrangements until they have received precamp 1 in early March.
+Or early September for winter programs.

 - Circumstances beyond the control of CISV Ottawa and the delegate may result in delegates leaving or returning on dates other than those indicated on the itinerary by up to a few days, so delegates should plan their summers accordingly.